theobald-software/theobald-software.github.io/_includes/_content/en/requirements/update.md

  - In case of success, follow the steps to install the current version on the productive environment, see the corresponding section below.
  - In case of error, contact our support: support@theobald-software.com.
 You can also reinstall / reuse your backup until we provide a solution.

-## Installing an update (or a newer version) on a production environment
+### Installing an update on a production environment
-After sucessfull installation and test of the update version on the test environment, please follow the steps described above for the production environment, especially steps 1.4,  2.1 and 3.2.
+After sucessfull installation and test of the update version on the test environment, please follow the corresponding steps described above for the production environment.
+Make sure that you create a backup beforehand and make any necessary preparations and changes.

+### How do I install a new version?
+A newer version can easily be installed over the old version.
+It is not necessary to uninstall the previous version.